 All of our executive officers, including the NEOs, are expected to maintain a significant equity investment in the Corporation to align their interests with those of our shareholders, and mitigate against the likelihood of undue risk-taking.
 We have established executive share ownership guidelines which require minimum equity ownership levels for executive officers based on a multiple of their base salary and their level of seniority.
-Executive officers are expected to meet the prescribed ownership levels within five years of the later of closing of the IPO and the date of their appointment to an executive officer position.
+The share ownership target for the Corporation's CEO is four (4) times his or her base salary and the share ownership target for all other NEOs is three (3) times their base salary.
+While there is no set time period to achieve the share ownership targets, until the targets are achieved the NEOs are required to retain at least 50% of net shares (after tax) of each equity grant made to them under the Corporation's equity incentive plans.
 Common Shares and the value of RSUs (calculated at grant) will be included in determining an individual's ownership value.
 The Compensation Committee ensures that compensation policies and practices provide an appropriate balance of risk and reward consistent with ABC's risk profile.